Philadelphia Eagles vs. New York Jets NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - Philadelphia's games this year have gone over the total in six out of 12 opportunities (50%).

-- When Philadelphia amasses more than 394.9 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Philadelphia totals over 394.9 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Eagles have turned the ball over 13 times this season, four more turnovers than the Jets have forced (9).
+- This year, the Eagles have turned the ball over 13 times, four more than the Jets' takeaways (9).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Philadelphia's matchup with the Jets.